Lygaen/mineserver/docs/_1_INSTALLATION.md

 You can add `-D<YOUR OPTION>=<VALUE>` to the cmake command before the `..` to modify build parameters for Mineserver (refer to [this](#cmake_definitions)).

 ## Step 5 : Compiling
 Open a terminal in the build folder or reuse the terminal in the previous steps, running the following commands.
 It should start building the executable.
-If any errors happened, please check that you did all of the previous steps or make an issue on Github, we will be happy to help !
+If any errors happened, please check that you did all the previous steps or make an issue on GitHub, we will be happy to help !
 ### Windows
 ```
 mingw32-make all